When designing a website, the design is often influenced by photos and images.

 Take Lots Of Photos

-There is no difference in cost between taking 2 or 20 photos.
+On your mobile, there is no difference in cost between taking 2 or 20 photos.

 Use Manual Focus/White Balance If Needed.